 Apply through Reed Fellowships and Awards Committee

-Selection CriteriaReed's Fellowships and Awards Committee will review applications and nominate one person based on the strength of the essay, two letters of support, and financial need and will nominate one candidate to compete for the Beinecke award at the national level.
-The Beinecke Scholarship Program will select 20 scholars annually from a pool of up to 135 nominees.
+Reed's Fellowships and Awards Committee will nominate up to one candidate to compete for the Beinecke award at the national level each year.
+The Beinecke Scholarship Program will select up to 20 scholars annually from a pool of up to 135 nominees.